Managing Uncomplicated Diabetes

 - Perform a thorough examination and weigh the patient.

-- Evaluate laboratory test results including complete blood count, urinalysis (including sediment examination), and serum biochemistry profile (including T4).
+- Evaluate lab work, including complete blood count, urinalysis (including sediment examination), and serum biochemistry profile (including T4).

-- Rule out hyperthyroidism, renal failure, inflammatory bowel disease, pancreatitis and exocrine pancreatic insufficiency, hyperadrenocorticism, acromegaly, neoplasia, or hepatic disease.
+- Rule out hypothyroidism, renal failure, inflammatory bowel disease, pancreatitis and exocrine pancreatic insufficiency, hyperadrenocorticism, growth hormone excess or acromegaly, neoplasia, and hepatic disease.

 When Health Status is Known and Diabetes Mellitus Confirmed:

-- Thoroughly explain to cat owner what diabetes mellitus is, that achieving regulation may take up to 3 months, and what the implications are for the family.
-Make sure the owner understands the treatment involved, and that the cat should be able to live a happy, healthy life with consistent treatment.
-This is crucial, as complete cooperation of the owner is essential to treatment success.
+- Thoroughly explain that with diabetes mellitus, achieving regulation may take time (up to 1 to 3 months) and what the implications are for the dog owner and family.
+Make sure the owner understands the therapy involved and that the dog should be able to live a happy, healthy life with consistent management.
+(This is crucial, as complete cooperation of the owner is essential to the success of the therapy.)

-- Treat existing infections or other medical conditions.
-Any disease will affect insulin metabolism.
+- Treat existing infections or illnesses (many diseases will affect insulin metabolism).

-- Begin treatment with Vetsulin® (porcine insulin zinc suspension).
+- Begin therapy with Vetsulin® (porcine insulin zinc suspension).

 Steps in Clinic

-- Hospitalize the cat for the day to verify that the starting dose does not cause hypoglycemia.
+- Hospitalize for the day to verify the starting dose does not cause hypoglycemia.

 Tasks for Clients at Home

-- Monitor and record water and food consumption.
+- Monitor and record daily water and food consumption.

-- Monitor and record urine glucose and/or ketone bodies.
+- Monitor and record daily urine glucose and ketone bodies.

-- Maintain starting dose and frequency of administration for 1 to 2 weeks, unless there’s evidence of hypoglycemia.
+- Maintain starting dose and frequency of administration for the entire week.